-Computing is headed by the Chief Information Officer Rob Roser.
+Computing is headed by the Chief Information Officer Elizabeth Sexton-Kennedy.
 It consists of the Core Computing Division (CCD), the Scientific Computing Division (SCD) and the Office of the CIO (OCIO).
-View Computing Organization Chart.
+(View Computing Organization Chart).

 The Core Computing Division (CCD) is the IT arm of the laboratory.
 The overarching goal of CCD is to deploy and support excellent and innovative cost-effective computing solutions and services that support Fermilab’s mission.
 As such, the primary goals of CCD are to: